Dolomites

 The Dolomiti Bellunesi National Park and many other regional parks are in the Dolomites.
-In August 2009, the Dolomites were declared a UNESCO World Heritage Site.The Adamello-Brenta UNESCO Global Geopark is also in the Dolomites.
+On 26 June 2009, the Dolomites were declared a UNESCO World Heritage Site.
+The Adamello-Brenta UNESCO Global Geopark is also in the Dolomites.
+The Geological Museum of the Dolomites (in Italian Museo Geologico delle Dolomiti) is located in Predazzo, Fiemme Valley.

 Etymology

 The Dolomites, also known as the "Pale Mountains", take their name from the carbonate rock dolomite.
 This was named after the 18th-century French mineralogist Déodat Gratet de Dolomieu (1750–1801), who was the first to describe the mineral.

 History

 For millennia, hunters and gatherers had advanced into the highest rocky regions and had probably also climbed some peaks.
 There is evidence that the Jesuit priest Franz von Wulfen from Klagenfurt climbed the Lungkofel and the Dürrenstein in the 1790s.
-In 1857 the Briton John Ball was the first to climb Monte Pelmo.
-Paul Grohmann later climbed numerous peaks such as the Antelao, Marmolata, Tofana, Monte Cristallo, and the Boè.
-Around 1860 the Agordin mountaineer Simone de Silvestro was the first person to consciously stand on the Civetta.
+In 1857 Irishman John Ball was the first known person to climb Monte Pelmo.
+Paul Grohmann later climbed numerous peaks such as the Antelao, Marmolada, Tofana, Monte Cristallo and the Boè.
+Around 1860 the Agordin mountaineer Simone de Silvestro was the first person to stand on the Civetta.
 Michael Innerkofler was one of the climbers of the Tre Cime di Lavaredo.
 Later very important local mountaineers, known for many first ascents, were Angelo Dibona and Giovanni Piaz.

-During the First World War, the front line between the Italian and Austro-Hungarian army ran through the Dolomites, where both sides used mines extensively.
+During the First World War, the front line between the Italian and Austro-Hungarian Army ran through the Dolomites, where both sides used mines extensively.
 Open-air war museums are at Cinque Torri (Five Towers), Monte Piana and Mount Lagazuoi.
 Many people visit the Dolomites to climb the vie ferrate, protected paths through the rock walls that were created during the war.